jjradler/jjradler.github.io/blog/_posts/2025-01-21-seven-languages-seven-weeks-ruby-day1.md

 First, some housekeeping.

-*I’m ripping the code snippets almost exactly from the book I’m working through with some minor tweaks and experiments of my own added in.
-Most of this Ruby code is in fact not my own original work and belongs to the author.*
+*I’m retyping the code snippets almost exactly from the book I’m working through with some minor tweaks, asides, and experiments of my own added in.
+Most of this Ruby code is in fact not my own original work and belongs to the author.
+When a difference in syntax occurs between the book listing and the Ruby 3.4.1 version I am currently using, I will use Ruby 3.4.1 syntax.*

+*Some of the verbiage discussing the language and the associated listings are essentially rephrasing the original source material with some of my own additional commentary added in.*

-Although, again I did key in and follow every one of these examples using a distribution of `irb` that I installed on my personal machine (an Apple Silicon MacBook Pro).
+I did key in and follow every one of these examples using a distribution of `irb` that I installed on my personal machine (an Apple Silicon MacBook Pro).
 Here’s what I’m running for my Ruby distribution at time of writing:

 ``` shell
 $ ruby --version